-A feature of the Cultural Program at St Mary’s College is the MADD Dayz festival which occurs in the last week of term two each year.
+A feature of the Cultural Program at St Mary’s College is the MADD Dayz Festival which occurs in the last week of term two every second year (on even years – opposite to the year St Mary’s College produces the Musical).
 The three-day event celebrates the arts, focusing on Music, Art, Drama and Dance (MADD).

 Examples of activities which may be offered include:

 |Ukele||Face Painting||Glow in the Dark||Bollywood|